Asynchronous video to optimize asynchronous communication

 What is asynchronous communication?

-The advantages of asynchronous video
+The benefits of asynchronous video

-Differences between synchronous and asynchronous video
+Synchronous and asynchronous video differences

 How do I produce an asynchronous video?